We provide fresh, frozen, and shelf-stable food to children, families, and anyone experiencing food insecurity.

 Mission:

-The Hudson Area Backpack Program seeks to assist students, families and all individuals experiencing food insecurity by providing food and basic items for daily living.
+The Hudson Area Backpack and Food Programs along with the Fresh Harvest Pantry seek to assist students, families and all individuals experiencing food insecurity by providing food and basic items for daily living.
 Students, families, and individuals can access food through any or all of our programs.
-Any individual living in St. Croix County is eligible to participate in any or all of our programs.
+Any individual living in St. Croix County or the River Falls School District is eligible to participate in any or all of our programs.

 Goals: